JacquelineJG/student-assignment/README.md

 ## Assignment

-This is a simple webpage that potrays information about the Sesame Street characters Bert and Ernie.
+This is a simple webpage that potrays information about the Sesame Street characters Bert and Ernie. <br></br>
 This site is built almost entirely using the < div > tag.
 Replace the tags using the semantic tags that make the most sense, without sacrificing the formatting.
+Make sure to use at least 3 Semantic Elements introduced in HTML5. <br></br>
 Don't worry about the CSS: if the text size changes that's fine, focus on building a semantically correct webpage.

 #### Stretch

 If you complete this and would like to take your learning a bit further, try to examine the CSS and see what changes are made when you use certain semantic tags.
-Try to figure out how you can rework the CSS to keep the styling as intended.
+Try to figure out how you can rework the CSS to keep the styling as intended. <br></br>
 Look into CSS style resetting to learn more.
 Here's a good place to start: https://blog.hubspot.com/website/css-reset

 ## Webpage